 There are many areas worth a visit in the Valencia region including Altea, Alicante, Denia, Javea, Jalon Valley, Orba Valley, Peniscola.

 For several years our favourite restaurant in Valencia was the pleasantly-named Ginger Loft Cafe run by the friendly Peruvian Santi and Michael from Scotland.
 The food was absolutely delicious, whether you were looking for a four-course meal or just a snack.
 They have now opened a new restaurant called BAAT in Ruzafa district (Pintor Salvador Abril 8) serving multicultural food, including Thai, Peruvian, Korean, etc and also specialising in cocktails.
-We will look forward to trying it when we are next in Valencia.
-They have a Facebook page with more information but note they are only open Wednesday to Saturday.
+We had one night in Valencia in July 2021 and headed to BAAT for an absolutely delicious meal.
+The Thai salad with squid and prawns was amazing (and we're not usually keen on squid!) and the Thai green chicken curry was authentic, full of lovely Thai flavours and just the right amount of spicyness.
+We'll look forward to eating there again next time we're in Valencia.

 Our experience is that the Spanish aren't generally very good at Italian food, but Pomodoro, on Calle del Mar just off Plaza de la Reina is an exception.
 We had a delicious meal in June 2013.
 We had a nice starter of little pieces of slightly crispy bread rolls with dips - tomato, cream cheese and olive pate.
 We then shared a really nice Kikka salad (see left - chicken, avocado, rocket, parmesan) and a very tasty Pancettona pizza (buffalo mozzarella, ham, cherry tomatoes & rucola).
 Visit their website for more information and full menu.